mhyeh/Golang-Mahjong-server/README.md

 # Mahjong server

-A mahjong server based on Golang
+A Mahjong server written with Golang

 ## Files